 Substance abuse rarely develops on its own.
 Instead, it’s usually the result of a deeper issue.

 Statistics About Demographics of Users in New Jersey

-Substance abuse does not discriminate between race or gender.
-Keep reading below to learn more about the demographics of people struggling with substance abuse in New Jersey.
+Addiction does not discriminate between age, gender, race, or socioeconomic factors.
+Learn more about the different types of people struggling with substance use disorder in New Jersey.

 - People aged 31-44: 17,734